 Visitors can view exhibitions on all aspects of the historic trams on display, and see old trams being restored in the Workshop Viewing Gallery.
 The Tramway Museum also has a variety of themed events throughout the year, including a 1940s weekend and classic car days.

-IThe village is a mix of historic buildings, including the Red Lion Hotel, which serves restaurant meals, a tearoom, and traditional sweet shop.
-Near the shop is a restored 19th century press, with a fascinating array of historic printing presses and typographic equipment.
+The village is a mix of historic buildings, including the Red Lion Hotel, which serves restaurant meals, a tearoom, and traditional sweet shop.
+Near the shop is a restored 19th-century press, with a fascinating array of historic printing presses and typographic equipment.
 Across from the Press is the 18th century Assembly Rooms, brought here from Derby and rebuilt to act as an exhibition area.

 The Assembly Rooms were built in 1765 and was one of the major focal points of Derby society until 1974 when it was taken down, brought to Crich, and reassembled.
 It was opened in 1976 by HRH the Duke of Gloucester.
-Exhibitions vary, but when when we visited the Assembly Rooms was hosting a display on the story of women working the trams during WWI, when much of the male workforce joined the military.
-It was a fascinating glimpse of social history, and foreshadowed the events of WWII, when more women took over traditional male jobs.
+Exhibitions vary, but when we visited the Assembly Rooms was hosting a display on the story of women working the trams during WWI when much of the male workforce joined the military.
+It was a fascinating glimpse of social history, and foreshadowed the events of WWII when more women took over traditionally male jobs.

 Beside the Assembly Rooms is the George Stephenson Discovery and Learning Centre, where you can learn about the history of trams in Britain and around the world.
 Though much of this area is geared towards children, it really does a good job of showing how trams were built, the problems they were meant to solve, and the lives of the people who made trams to widespread throughout Britain.